d3banjan/django-simple-queue/README.md

 ````
 The task queue can be viewed at /django_simple_queue/task

+## Concurrency and locking

+To prevent multiple workers from picking the same task, the worker command (`django_simple_queue/management/commands/task_worker.py`) uses database-level pessimistic locking when claiming tasks:

+- It wraps the selection in a transaction and queries with `select_for_update(skip_locked=True)` to lock a single queued task row and skip any rows currently locked by another worker.
+- Once a task is selected under the lock, the worker immediately marks it as `In progress` (`Task.PROGRESS`) within the same transaction.
+Only after claiming does it spawn a subprocess to execute the task.
+- If the database backend does not support `skip_locked`, the code falls back to `select_for_update()` without the `skip_locked` argument.
+While this still provides row-level locking on supported backends, `skip_locked` offers better concurrency characteristics.

+Recommended backends: For robust concurrent processing with multiple workers, use a database that supports `SELECT ...
+FOR UPDATE SKIP LOCKED` (e.g., PostgreSQL).
+SQLite may not provide full locking semantics for this pattern; it is best suited for development or single-worker setups.

 [^1]: The metric used is Resident Set Size from the `psutil` python module, which double counts shared libraries and is
 slightly more than actual RAM Usage.